 “[…] his name will be Christ Jesus, the son of Mary. […] Allah will teach him the Book and Wisdom, the Torah and the Gospel.”
 (Qur’an, 3: 45-8)

 “That your fasting may not be seen by others but by your Father who is in secret.
 And your Father who sees in secret will reward you.”
 (Matthew, 6: 18)

-As you can see there’s lots of references in the Qur’an to past Christian teachings and prophets.
+As you can see there are lots of references in the Qur’an to Christian teachings and prophets.
 So, what are the main differences and what exactly do they entail?